Ruth Chandler Williamson Gallery

 The mission of the Ruth Chandler Williamson Gallery is to serve as an important teaching instrument and visual resource in the education of Scripps women.
-The main purpose of the Gallery is to acquire, preserve, catalogue, research, and exhibit works of art in Scripps College’s collection.
-The Gallery makes use of this collection, and, occasionally, works loaned from other institutions, to present exhibitions that enhance the Scripps curriculum in the arts and humanities.
+The main purpose of the Gallery is to acquire, preserve, catalog, research, and exhibit works of art in Scripps College’s collection.
+The Gallery makes use of this collection, works loaned from other institutions, as well as works of diverse artists, to present exhibitions that enhance the Scripps curriculum in the arts and humanities.

 With its focus on education, the Ruth Chandler Williamson Gallery stewards a rich array of historical and contemporary art, including a world-renowned contemporary ceramics collection; a superb collection of Japanese prints from the 15th through the 21st centuries; Chinese paintings dating back six hundred years; works of leading painters from the 19th and 20th centuries; a growing collection of African American contemporary art and art by female artists; and a photography collection that boasts works from the inception of the medium through today.

 Since 1993, the Gallery has managed a robust internship program.
 Internships are held during the academic year as well as the summer season.
 The programs have been created with the goal of readying students to enter the many areas of arts administration, curating and art conservation.
 After completing their educations, former interns are now curators, gallerists, instructors, conservators, and directors of museums.